LLNL/gtest-mpi-listener/README.md

       new GTestMPIListener::MPIWrapperPrinter(l,
                                               MPI_COMM_WORLD)
       );
+  // Run tests, then clean up and exit.
+RUN_ALL_TESTS() returns 0 if all tests
+  // pass and 1 if some test fails. int result = RUN_ALL_TESTS();

-  // Run tests, then clean up and exit int result = RUN_ALL_TESTS();
+  return 0;  // Run tests, then clean up and exit
-  return result;
 }
 ```